cybertaxonomy/cdm-dataportal/README.md

 Project dependencies required for bundling the final installation package are managed via composer.
 Dependencies of sub-projects like *modules/cdm_dataportal*, *themes/zen_dataportal*, etc still have manually copied dependencies.

+Information on setting up the development environment are found in [](DEVELOPER.md)

 ## Project structure

 * `./drush`: commands, configuration and site aliases for Drush